teenajose15/EarthQuake_Intensity_prediciton_using_FlaskPython/README.md

-# 🌍 Earthquake Magnitude Prediction Web App
+# 🌍 Seismic Analysis and Event Prediction

 A Flask-based web application that predicts earthquake magnitude based on historical seismic data, offering real-time insight using machine learning models.
 Built with a focus on data-driven disaster preparedness and awareness.